Introduction to Chinese History

 This course does not have enrollment limits.

-Go to application instructions by clicking here.
+Go to the application instructions by clicking here.

 Once your application has been processed, you will receive a message about the decision.
 This will come a few weeks after the application period has ended.
-If you are accepted to the course, you will receive a welcoming email on the first day of the course, and gain access to the course site in the Moodle.
+If you are accepted to the course, you will receive a welcoming email on the first day of the course, and gain access to the course site in Moodle.
 The welcome email comes to the address you have given in the application form.
-It may go to the spam or offers-folder of your email (at least Gmail tends to do it), so check those folders too.
+It may go to the spam or offers folder of your email (at least Gmail tends to do it), so check those folders too.

 Photo: Lauri Paltemaa.
 Asianet Material Bank